Last updated: January 2026

 Why high-end construction requires specialized loan structures

-Luxury home development involves higher costs, longer timelines, and greater market volatility than standard residential builds.
+Luxury construction projects involve higher costs, longer timelines, and more complexity than standard residential builds.

 Developers must account for: